hanamthai/Tetris-game/README.md

 - Step 1: Check if python, pip and pygame are installed.
 [Click here](https://www.geeksforgeeks.org/how-to-install-pygame-in-windows/)
 - Step 2: Clone the project to the local computer.

+## Game guide:

+- '>' :move the square block to the right
+- '<' :move the square block to the left
+- 'v' :move the square block to down faster
+- 'P' :pause game
+- 'SPACE' :rotate the square block

 ## Features to add:

 - Sound in game